-- 1500.11 The determination as to whether the total number of classifications should be increased is based upon CHSAA sports/activity commissioners' evaluation of the total number of full programs participating in a given sport/activity. - NOTE: In order to add a new event or discipline in a pre-existing sport or activity, the changes must be recommended by the appropriate sports or activity advisory committee, and approved by the Legislative Council. - 1500.12 EXCEPTION: Schools having only boys or only girls enrolled shall have their enrollment doubled for the purpose of classification. - 1500.2 The Legislative Council shall approve classifications for each activity based on the following policies: - 1500.21 Classification of schools shall be based upon the CDE Student Membership Counts to address competitive and classification balance.
+1500.11 The determination as to whether the total number of classifications should be increased is based upon CHSAA sports/activity commissioners' evaluation of the total number of full programs participating in a given sport/activity.

+NOTE: In order to add a new event or discipline in a pre-existing sport or activity, the changes must be recommended by the appropriate sports or activity advisory committee, and approved by the Legislative Council.

+1500.12 EXCEPTION: Schools having only boys or only girls enrolled shall have their enrollment doubled for the purpose of classification.

+1500.2 The Legislative Council shall approve classifications for each activity based on the following policies:

+Note: The Classification, Appeals and League Organizing Committee (CLOC) when hearing and voting on appeals will consider the criteria as outlined in this member bylaw.
+The only objective criteria is to classify all schools by hard non-negotiable, CDE numbers.
+Our Membership voted (approved) to allow the CLOC Committee to consider and apply additional criteria (per member bylaw) on a school-by-sport specific basis.

+Classification of schools shall be based upon the CDE Student Membership Counts to address competitive and classification balance.
 The CHSAA Staff may also consider other factors to justify placing programs up or placing down (reclassifying).
+Factors including but not limited to:

+- Socio economics of the school's population (Free and Reduced Lunch Rate)

+- Demographics of the school's population (includes approved 5th Year Transition Programs Only)

+- Participant safety concerns

+- Competitive non-success and success

+- Competitive history and balance

+- Geography

-Factors including but not limited to: - Socio economics of the school's population (Free and Reduced Lunch Rate) - Demographics of the school's population (includes approved 5th Year Transition Programs Only) - Participant safety concerns - Competitive non-success and success - Competitive history and balance - Geography - School's enrollment trend - School's participation rate in CHSAA sponsored activities (CHSAA Participation Survey) - Entry or selection process of the school - Prior year out-of-building student percentage on rosters - 1500.22 Four-year high schools shall count their total enrollments, including all ninth graders not housed at the high school. - NOTE: When a new school comes in as a member, and doesn't have all four grades, the enrollment number that will be used for classification purposes shall be in correspondence with the number of grades that they will be offering the first year they are members.
+- School's enrollment trend

+- School's participation rate in CHSAA sponsored activities (CHSAA Participation Survey)

+- Entry or selection process of the school

+- Prior year out-of-building student percentage on rosters

+- Four-year high schools shall count their total enrollments, including all ninth graders not housed at the high school.

+NOTE: When a new school comes in as a member, and doesn't have all four grades, the enrollment number that will be used for classification purposes shall be in correspondence with the number of grades that they will be offering the first year they are members.
 For example, if they have grades 9/10/11, their enrollment number should reflect three grades for their classification during that first cycle of membership.

+EXCEPTION: A new school may apply to the CLOC for an exception to the classification rules if one or more grades are not yet included at the school or for other extenuating circumstances.
+The variance may be granted for one or two years.

-- 1500.23 Classification will be in effect for a minimum of two years based on even years. - 1500.24 In January of the odd numbered year of the two-year cycle, schools will declare for each activity and for each gender, the classification in which they prefer to compete for the next two-year cycle. - 1500.25 Each school shall submit a declaration form indicating the classification in which the school chooses to compete in each activity for the two-year cycle.
+1500.23 Classification will be in effect for a minimum of two years based on even years.

+In January of the odd numbered year of the two-year cycle, schools will declare for each activity and for each gender, the classification in which they prefer to compete for the next two-year cycle.

+Each school shall submit a declaration form indicating the classification in which the school chooses to compete in each activity for the two-year cycle.
 A school failing to meet the designated deadline shall be subject to late penalties and shall not be permitted to declare a classification other than the one dictated by its enrollment.